KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws4-fetch/README.md

 **Dynamic Application** - Website that uses a server-side language, or JavaScript & APIs, to retrieve content from other files or a database to populate the site's content.
 Data in the database can be updated by a Content Management System (CMS) like WordPress, or via API interaction.
 This _dynamically_ updates the content, without the author or the programmer having to edit or write new code.
 {% endhint %}

 There are various ways to access data from an API.
 We're going to use JavaScript's built-in **fetch** method.
-When a user enters an **order name** and submits the order in our app, we'll use the [Unsplash API](https://source.unsplash.com/) to fetch a image randomly.
+When a user enters an **order name** and submits the order in our app, we'll first call [JSONPlaceholder](http://jsonplaceholder.typicode.com/) API to inspect JSON results then convert to use the [Unsplash API](https://source.unsplash.com/) to fetch a image randomly.

 {% hint style='info' %}
 You might hear other JavaScript programmers talk about using [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) (**X**ML**H**ttp**R**equest) or jQuery's [AJAX](https://www.w3schools.com/xml/ajax_intro.asp) (**A**synchronous **J**avaScript **A**nd **X**ML) to interact with APIs.
 Those were methods we had to use prior to ECMAScript 2015 (ES6).
 When ES6 came out, it included a native method **[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)**, which was similar to jQuery's AJAX but doesn't require you to add a library like jQuery to use.
 You can use it in pure JavaScript!